All Episodes

 I'm a spoke.

-I mean, Linda.
+I mean, Linda?

 Lisa works so hard.

-That's gonna wrap things up for today.
+That's going to wrap things up for today.

-All right, where is the gap?
+Where is the gap?

 How do we have five missing months of emails between Peter Strzok and his mistress, Lisa Page?

-And what role now do we know that the former attorney general Loretta Lynch played in all of this?
+And what role now do we know that the former Attorney General Loretta Lynch played in all of this?

-Obviously, she knew the decision ahead of time, and we've got the evidence.
+Obviously, she knew the decision ahead of time.

-We'll have a full complete investigation.
+We'll have a full, complete investigation.

-We were right, your media wrong again.
+Your media wrong again.

-I'll explain tonight at nine.
+I'll explain tonight at 9.

 See you then and back here tomorrow.